RadarVisuals/RADAR/full_codebase_dump.md

 import PLockController from './PLockController';
 import PerformanceSlider from "../UI/PerformanceSlider";

+// REFACTORED: Use selectors
-import { useProfileSessionState } from "../../hooks/configSelectors";
+import { useProfileSessionState, useSetManagementState } from "../../hooks/configSelectors";
 import { useMIDI } from "../../context/MIDIContext";
-import { useWorkspaceContext } from "../../context/WorkspaceContext";
 import { useVisualEngineContext } from "../../context/VisualEngineContext";
 import { useEngineStore } from "../../store/useEngineStore";
 import { useToast } from "../../context/ToastContext";